 There are seven members of the City Council of the City of Riverside.
 The members of the City Council shall be elected by wards by the qualified electors and voters of the respective wards only.
 One member of the City Council shall be elected by each ward, and only the qualified electors and voters of each ward shall vote for the member of the City Council to be elected by that ward.
-In those wards where there are more than two candidates, only a candidate receiving a majority of the total votes-east for the office shall be declared elected.
-If in any ward no candidate receives a majority of the total votes cast for the office, the City Council shall immediately call a special election to be held not less than forty-five days nor more than sixty days from the date of the general election.
+In those wards where there are more than two candidates, only a candidate receiving a majority of the total votes cast for the office shall be declared elected.
+If in any ward, or the office of mayor, no candidate receives a majority of the total votes cast for the office, the City Council shall immediately call a special election to be held not less than forty-five days nor more than seventy days from the date of the general election.
+Elected officials shall take office on the first Tuesday following their election.
 The two candidates receiving the highest number of votes for the office in the general election shall be declared the candidates for the special election.
 The qualifications of candidates and electors and the procedure governing general elections shall apply to any special election called pursuant to this section and the notice of election shall be published at least thirty days prior to the date of such special election.
-(As amended April 1, 1964)
+(As amended November 16, 1977 and April 1, 1964)